Stepsize/plugins/IntelliJStepsize/README.md

 ## Installing the Stepsize Layer plugin for JetBrains IDEs

-The plugin works with all JetBrains IDEs – IntelliJ IDEA, PyCharm, PhpStorm, etc.
+The plugin works with all JetBrains IDEs – IntelliJ IDEA, PyCharm, PhpStorm, etc. as well as AndroidStudio.

 - Download the Stepsize Layer plugin zip file [here](https://github.com/Stepsize/plugins/archive/master.zip)
 - Find it in your downloads directory and double click to unzip it – it will create a directory called `plugins-master`